zhiwenh/delib/README.md

 ![Delib Logo](/logo.jpg?raw=true "Delib Logo")

-Simple Ethereum framework for DApps and contract management
+Simple Ethereum framework for DApps, smart contract creation, and smart contract interaction.

 Delib is designed to be easy to learn and allow freedom when developing with Ethereum.
 Its features include: